Raymond Eugene Brown: Appeals and status

 Over the next few years, Brown and his attorneys filed a number of appeals in an effort to delay the execution date and to have the sentence overturned.
 In 1990, he appealed on the grounds that his initial trial had several procedural errors, insisting that there were irregularities in the jury selection process.
 Because of the pre-trial publicity and the public outcry that the case generated, 42 of the 66 potential jurors replied that they were aware to some extent of the crimes.
-This, according to Brown, biased them against him.
-In order to back this up, Brown provided the court with 53 newspaper articles describing the murders and his past criminal record.
+Brown provided the court with 53 newspaper articles describing the murders and his past criminal record.

 His appeal was eventually granted and his sentence was overturned.
-However, the Montgomery County Prosecutor's Office cross-appealed to the Supreme Court, which subsequently reversed the appellate court's decision and affirming the death sentence.
+However, the Montgomery County Prosecutor's Office cross-appealed to the Supreme Court, which subsequently reversed the appellate court's decision and affirmed the death sentence.
 The appellate court later reinstated the decision and sent the case for further review.

-At the follow-up trial, Brown was found guilty on all counts again and was resentenced to death.
-In 1995, his attorneys filed another appeal, claiming that the court failed to provide compelling reasons on why it denied potential jurors and it was a sign of social and racial bias.
-Upon reviewing the appeal, the Circuit Court determined that there was no factual evidence to these claims and promptly dismissed the claims.
+At the follow-up trial, Brown was again found guilty on all counts and resentenced to death.
+In 1995, his attorneys filed another appeal, claiming that the court demonstrated racial and social bias and failed to provide compelling reasons for denying potential jurors.
+The circuit court determined that there was no factual evidence to these claims and promptly dismissed the appeal.
 Brown later attempted to appeal to the Supreme Court of Alabama, which upheld the appellate court's ruling.

 In the late 1990s, Brown's attorneys filed yet another appeal, this time arguing that their client had been denied the constitutional right to participate in the jury selection process.
-They also claimed to have found other irregularities, including that one juror had provided false information.
-The appellate court ruled against this, finding that there was no factual basis for these claims and that it ultimately did not affect Brown's own guilt of the crimes.
+They also claimed to have found other irregularities, including a juror who had provided false information.
+The appellate court found no factual basis for these claims and that they ultimately did not affect Brown's guilt.
 All of his subsequent appeals, ranging from ineffective counsel to the death penalty being cruel and unusual punishment, were also dismissed.

 Brown died on death row in 2008.